Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: RESULT AND DISCUSSION

-The distribution of b-jet multiplicity is plotted in figure~\ref{fig:diagram5} from both background and signal events.
+More than 60 percent of the jets are passed through the jets kinematic cut.
+The distribution of light jet multiplicity for this process is shown in Figure~\ref{fig:diagram5a} for both background and signal events.

+The other process contains 4 b-jets.
+The distribution of b-jet multiplicity for this process is shown in Figure~\ref{fig:diagram5a1} .

-The distribution of b-jets slightly depends on Neutral Higgs boson mass in the assumed signal event.
+The distribution of b-jets slightly depends on neutral Higgs boson mass in the assumed signal event.
 The production of b-jet is suppressed kinematically in the production of Higgs boson, the availability of phase space is smaller due to which it decays to bottom quarks.
-Whenever the value of $\Delta R$ between the charm or bottom quarks with $p_{T}^{jets}> 25 GeV, ~|\eta_{jets}| \leq2.5$ and jet is smaller than 0.4, the reconstruction of b-jets with the jet Parton algorithm (matching) is performed in which the process of b-tagging of a jet is done.
-When the distance of actual collision event is short and influences the perturbative QCD, a notable amount of outgoing particles are deflected away from the direction of beam-line due to transverse momentum $p_{T}$.
-Transverse momentum $p_{T}$ of jets is shown in figure~\ref{fig:diagram24}
+Transverse energy $E_{T}$ of jets for second process is shown in figure~\ref{fig:diagram24}.